 The Day Black Sabbath Fired Ozzy Osbourne

-It was a stunning decision, one that hit Osbourne like a ton of bricks, as he recalled in his book, I Am Ozzy.
-“We were doing some rehearsals in L.A., and I was loaded, but then I was loaded all the time,” he remembered.
+It was a stunning decision, one that hit Osbourne like a ton of bricks.
+“We were doing some rehearsals in L.A., and I was loaded, but then I was loaded all the time,” Osbourne recalled in his book, I Am Ozzy.
 “It was obvious that Bill [Ward] had been sent by the others, because he wasn’t exactly the firing type.
 I can’t remember exactly what he said to me … but the gist was that Tony [Iommi] thought I was a pissed, coked-up loser and a waste of time for everyone concerned."

-In Iommi's memoir, Iron Man, the guitarist defended himself by writing, “Ozzy seems to think it was me who pushed it, but I was only speaking on behalf of the band and trying to get the thing going.
-Somebody had to make a move, somebody had to do something otherwise we’d still be there now and we’d all be out of it.
+Iommi defended himself in his own memoir, Iron Man: “Ozzy seems to think it was me who pushed it, but I was only speaking on behalf of the band and trying to get the thing going.
+Somebody had to make a move.
+Somebody had to do something, otherwise we’d still be there now and we’d all be out of it.
 So that was it.”

-Iommi went on to describe the state of the band at the time of Osbourne's firing and the toll that drugs had taken on the group as a whole: “We had been together for a decade, but it got to a point where we couldn’t relate to each other any more.
+The guitarist went on to describe the state of Black Sabbath at the time of Osbourne's firing: “We had been together for a decade, but it got to a point where we couldn’t relate to each other any more.
 There were so many drugs flying around, coke and Quaaludes and Mandrax, and there was booze and late nights and women and everything else.
 And then you get more paranoid and you think, they hate me.
 We never fought, but it’s hard to get through to people, to communicate and solve things when everybody’s out of it.”